sparvu/data-recorders/docs/download.md

 <img src="/docs/img/data-recorders-download.jpg" />

 Get started by cloning this repository and build the data recorders or download Kronometrix ready made packages.
-[Kronometrix Data Recording](https://gitlab.com/kronometrix/recording) is a free open-source project, using the data recorders, which can be used to capture and transport data to any 3rd party systems or applications.
-By default, to visualize and analyse your data, you can subscribe to [Kronometrix SaaS](www.kronometrix.com/get-started) if you want to see your data.

 ## Clone this repository